wheelofheaven/wheelofheaven.io/content/en/privacy-policy/index.md

 [Contact us]({{< relref "contact/index.md" >}}) if you have any questions.

-Effective Date: _27th August 2020_
+Effective Date: _20th September 2022_